 Program overview

 Launch your career in environmental public health by studying Conestoga's innovative four-year Bachelor of Environmental Public Health (BEPH) degree program.
-This program focuses on disease prevention and creating healthy environments, preparing you for various progressive careers in both public and private sectors as an environmental public health professional (EPHP).
+This program focuses on disease prevention and creating healthy environments, preparing you for various progressive public and private sector careers as an environmental public health professional (EPHP).
 The BEPH program is one of only six in Canada accredited by the Canadian Institute of Public Health Inspectors (CIPHI), ensuring that you meet the education requirements to become a certified public health inspector.
+With a strong emphasis on applied knowledge and skills, this program will equip you to assess and control environmental factors that impact community health.

-The Bachelor of Environmental Public Health (Honours) program is designed to be completed in four years and includes a paid co-op term, providing students with valuable real-world experience.
-The program is delivered in a hybrid format, combining both in-person and online learning to enhance flexibility and accessibility.
+The Bachelor of Environmental Public Health (Honours) program is designed to be completed in four years.
+The program includes a paid co-op term, providing students with valuable real-world experience.
 Key features of the program structure include:

 Featured Experiences

-The Bachelor of Environmental Public Health program at Conestoga offers several unique features that enhance the learning experience:
+The Bachelor of Environmental Public Health program offers several unique experiences that enhance learning and professional development:

-• One paid co-op term to gain practical experience in the field.
+• One paid co-op term, allowing students to gain practical experience in the field.

-• Accredited by the Canadian Institute of Public Health Inspectors (CIPHI).
+• Accredited by the Canadian Institute of Public Health Inspectors (CIPHI), ensuring high educational standards.

 Career Options